 We all need to master the knowledge and skills to make smart financial choices and prepare for whatever the future brings.
 Thinking Money for Kids strives to teach children ages 7 to 11 and their parents, caregivers and educators about financial literacy topics — like saving, spending and budgeting — in a way that is not only understandable, but fun.

-Thinking Money for Kids is a museum-quality exhibition that will travel to 50 U.S. public libraries between 2019 and 2021.
+Thinking Money for Kids is a museum-quality exhibition traveling to 50 U.S. public libraries between 2019 and 2022.
 Through a bustling community market-themed storyline, digital interactive content and other fun, hands-on activities, the exhibition explores topics like earning money, saving and spending, and making responsible financial decisions.